-Yakutia are good watchdogs, but they aren't ideal as guard dogs.
+Yakutian Laikas are good watchdogs, but they aren't ideal as guard dogs.
 Although they can be aggressive and it takes them a bit of time to warm up to strangers, they are very friendly dogs.
-Many who have tried using them as guard dogs find that they are too friendly to be threatening and they are rarely aggressive.
+Many who have tried using them as guard dogs find that they are too friendly to be threatening, and they are rarely aggressive.

-This breed gets along well with other dogs and loves to share its home with other dogs.
-This comes from their history of sledding.
-They worked in teams as sled dogs and are most comfortable when others dogs are part of their pack.Despite how much Yakutia love being around other dogs, they don't take as well to other pets.
+However, no matter how much Yakutian Laikas love being around other dogs, they don't take as well to other pets.
 They tend to view small animals, like cats, as prey.
 They're most likely to take to indoor cats that were introduced when they were young.

-As working dogs, Yakutian Laikas are smart and take well to training.
+As working dogs, Yakutian Laikas are smart and highly trainable.
 They learn quickly but tend to be stubborn.
 Don't be surprised if your Yakutian tries to assert dominance.
 Just stick with training, take the lead, and eventually, any challenges will work their way out.

 As always, consider your specific dog's independent temperament when training.
 Regardless of breed, you know your dog best and should be flexible with your training approach based on how you see your pet responds.

-Yakutia respond well in a respectful relationship.
-They expect to have a lot of fun and enjoy life, and they want you with them for the ride.
-This breed is social, especially when you expose them to plenty of experiences when they are young.
-It takes them a little while to warm up to strangers, but are rarely aggressive unless they anticipate a threat.
+It takes them a little while to warm up to strangers, but they are rarely aggressive unless they anticipate a threat.
 They are protective guard dogs but are overall good around people.

-This breed makes a good family dog, as long as everyone in the family behaves with respect.
+This breed makes a good family dog, as long as all family members behave with respect.

 They are social and loyal and do not enjoy spending a lot of time alone.
 Most choose a favorite person in the family to whom they are most loyal, but they fit in well with the entire family as long as everyone treats them with respect.